Find synonyms Find exact match

 ●Guidelines from the NCCN further recommend that patients be reevaluated for conversion to resectable disease every two months if resectability is a reasonable goal.

-We consider the following regimens to be reasonable choices: FOLFOX alone (table 7), FOLFOXIRI (table 6) [114,115], or, for patients with wild-type RAS tumors, FOLFIRI plus either cetuximab (table 4) or panitumumab.
-(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Cetuximab' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Panitumumab' and "Treatment protocols for colorectal cancer".)
+We consider the following regimens to be reasonable choices: FOLFOX alone (table 7), FOLFOXIRI (table 6) [117,118], or, for patients with wild-type RAS tumors, FOLFIRI plus either cetuximab (table 4) or panitumumab.
+(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Cetuximab' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Panitumumab' and "Treatment protocols for small and large bowel cancer".)

 Role of hepatic intraarterial (HIA) chemotherapy — The rationale for administering chemotherapy into the hepatic artery is discussed in detail below.
 (See 'Regional therapy' below.)

 The benefit of regional rather than (or in addition to) systemic therapy to downstage hepatic metastases is unclear; most of the data supporting benefit from HIA alone or combined with systemic chemotherapy are from Memorial Sloan Kettering, and no randomized trials comparing either approach to systemic chemotherapy alone have been published: